 “This is weird, right?
 Like, even for them?”

 The answer I got was both entirely unhelpful and appropriate:

 “That’s a Phish show, man.”

 It certainly was.
 It was confusing, and more so than I was expecting for my first time seeing Phish in about five years.
-There were some incredible moments of musical synergy on stage and plenty of outright fun to be had within the Dunkin’ Donuts Center in Providence.
+There was some incredible moments of musical synergy on stage and plenty of outright fun to be had within the Dunkin’ Donuts Center in Providence.
 I knew I’d be in for a bit of the unexpected after being away for this long, I just didn’t realize I’d be laughing my ass off in the process.

 There’s something to be said for hitting on a solid joke and just pounding it into the ground until the very vehicle of the joke itself becomes an absurdist punchline.
 And that’s how it was with the THX noise, repeating and reappearing enough that, in the concourse, one woman shouted to anyone who would listen, “WHAT THE HELL IS THAT SOUND?!?”
 It punctuated both sets and kicked off nearly every song in the first, clearly some kind of in-joke that the band was half-sharing with the crowd to their utter delight and, eventually, the audience’s confused rapture.

 Another joke was apparently “Plasma,” played in proper on the previous night, and reprised here repeatedly.
 It would come blasting out of wholly unrelated songs and jams, flying in without notice and again with a hearty laugh from the stage as well as those around me.
 I thought I heard the theme four times, but the official count seems to be just three — and in this case, I’ll certainly defer to the dedicated to get this number right.